SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ### Acknowledge your contributors!

-As an author, you should acknowledge all your contributors and reward their contributions, for example, by mentioning them in your contributors list, by offering them opportunities to become a mentor, invite them as co-authors if their contribution is substantial and essential.
+As the project lead/author/owner, you should acknowledge all your contributors and reward their contributions, for example, by mentioning them in your contributors list, by offering them opportunities to become a mentor, invite them as co-authors if their contribution is substantial and essential.